habpygo/webmamgiota/README.md

 NOTE: Tab `Check for IoT data` not working yet.
 Work in progress.
 NOTE: You must fill in a number (0 is fine) in the Value IOTAs field, otherwise the app will panic.

 This web-app is still under construction and no safety tests have been conducted yet.
 If you want to, only use small IOTA values, and do not use our wallet seed.
-Otherwise and even better, use Spamnet at https://nodes.spamnet.iota.org/ (Previous testnet) for testing purposes, with a MWM of 14 as is suggested here https://blog.iota.org/first-of-the-new-testnets-live-f8f41b99e9a3
+Otherwise and even better, use https://nodes.testnet.thetangle.org:443 and later Spamnet at https://nodes.spamnet.iota.org/ (Previous testnet) for testing purposes,with a MWM of 9 to 14 as is suggested here https://blog.iota.org/first-of-the-new-testnets-live-f8f41b99e9a3 I've set mwm to 9 which is fast.

 `webmamgiota` is a small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang via a web UI.

-This project is still under construction (see TODO) with the aim to get IoT sensors and devices to send MAMs.
+This is work in progress and still under construction (see TODO) with the aim to get IoT sensors and devices to send MAMs.
+No Merkle Tree is implemented yet, which is a priority for now.

 ## Install